Lorentz--Karamata spaces: Introduction

 \section{Introduction}

 In this paper we focus on one particular scale of function spaces, called Lorentz--Karamata spaces.
 These function spaces were introduced in 2000 by Edmunds, Kerman and Pick in~\cite{EdmundsKerman00}, and their name reflects the fact that their construction encapsules both the Lorentz-type structure of fine tuning of function spaces and the concept of the so-called slowly-varying functions that had been studied by Karamata.
 The original motivation for the introduction of these spaces was connected with the investigation of the very important problem of nailing down optimal partner function spaces in Sobolev embeddings on regular domains in the Euclidean space.
-During the last two decades the Lorentz--Karamata spaces have extended their field of applications for example to Gauss-Sobolev embeddings in \cite{CianchiPick09}, boundedness of operators on probability spaces in \cite{CianchiPick15} and traces of Sobolev functions in \cite{CianchiPick16}.
-They were also studied in connection with Bessel potential type spaces in \cite{GogatishviliOpic04} and \cite{Neves02} and their interpolation properties were the focus of \cite{Bathory18}.
-Their upmost importance seems to consist of the fact that they provide a class of very good and useful examples for various tasks in functional analysis and its applications, which is on one hand quite versatile (note that Lorentz--Karamata spaces contain Lebesgue spaces, Lorentz spaces, Zygmund classes, Lorentz--Zygmund spaces, a good deal of Orlicz spaces and Marcinkiewicz endpoint spaces, the space of Br\'ezis and Wainger and many more), on the other hand they are relatively easily manageable, which makes them extremely handy.
+During the last two decades the Lorentz--Karamata spaces have extended their field of applications for example to Gauss-Sobolev embeddings in \cite{CianchiPick09} and the related interpolation theory in \cite{Baena-MiretGogatishvili22}, boundedness of operators on probability spaces in \cite{CianchiPick15}, and traces of Sobolev functions in \cite{CianchiPick16}.
+They were also studied in connection with Bessel potential type spaces in \cite{GogatishviliOpic04} and \cite{Neves02}, employed in describing embeddings of Besov-type spaces in \cite{CaetanoGogatishvili11} and \cite{GurkaOpic07}, and their interpolation properties were the focus of \cite{Bathory18}.
+Their upmost importance seems to consist of the fact that they provide a class of very good and useful examples for various tasks in functional analysis and its applications, which is on one hand quite versatile (note that Lorentz--Karamata spaces contain Lebesgue spaces, Lorentz spaces, Zygmund classes, Lorentz--Zygmund spaces, a good deal of Orlicz spaces, many Lorentz and Marcinkiewicz endpoint spaces, the space of Br\'ezis and Wainger, and many more), on the other hand they are relatively easily manageable, which makes them extremely handy.

 During the last 20 years, Lorentz--Karamata spaces have been several times put under a detailed scrutiny.
 For instance, an~alternative characterization by ``norms within norms'' of them is given in~\cite{EdmundsOpic08}.
 Further characterisation by the means of alternative norms was obtained in \cite{FernandezSignes14}.
 They are briefly mentioned also in~\cite{FucikKufner13}.
 A detailed study focused on some of their basic functional properties can be found in \cite{EdmundsEvans04} and \cite{Neves02}.
 But none of these works provided a completely satisfactory result as they usually contained various restrictions.
 One of our principal goals is to fill in the gap and provide a comprehensive study of these spaces.